-Three of the 12 soil samples collected in 1998 were sent to the off-site laboratory for analysis of VOC, SVOC, pesticides/PCBs, TPHC by IR, select inorganics, and EPH.
+Three of the 12 soil samples collected in 1998 were sent to the off-site laboratory for analysis of VOC, SVOC, pesticides/PCBs, TPHC, select inorganics, and extractable petroleum hydrocarbons (EPH).
 Analytical results from this downgradient area show much lower contaminant concentrations than the source area to the north.